-- Often these problems only emerge when the end-users business is being sold, during the due-diligence process.
+- Often these problems only emerge during the due-diligence process when the end-user’s business is being sold.

 Only when the consultancy does not go to plan does anyone looks at these provisions.
 One key focus area is how to prevent delays in delivery of work.
 Timescales do require thought in advance of problems arising so that contract delivery can continue.

 - If there has been a breach of the agreement, clauses such as non-compete may be unenforceable.